 IV pump: A machine used to give IV fluids.

-LP (lumbar puncture): A small needle is used to remove fluid from around the spinal column for testing.
+LP (lumbar puncture): A test in which a small needle is used to remove fluid from around the spinal column.

 NG tube (nasogastric tube): A feeding tube.
 It goes through the nose to the stomach.